Ten killed in Port-au-Prince suburb as tensions rise in Haiti

 Under international pressure and stranded in Puerto Rico, the unelected Henry announced his resignation pending the appointment of a council and temporary replacement a week ago, but the transition council has yet to be appointed amid disagreements by some of the groups putting forward representatives.

-A US State Department spokesperson said the council's membership could be finalised "very soon," and that an update could come later on Monday.
+A US State Department spokesperson said the council's membership could be finalized "very soon," and that an update could come later on Monday.

 Local media reported Haiti's Catholic Church would not participate in the council, as had been previously expected, in order to maintain a "moral distance," although it was quoted as saying that it hoped all sectors would seek a resolution to the crisis.